 - Does not in any manner constitute an integral part of a structure

-Tangible Personal Property that Become Structures
+Tangible Personal Property that Becomes a Structure

-Following is a list of standards used to decide if an item becomes a structure:
+Criteria used to decide if an item becomes a structure:

 - Degree of architectural and engineering skills necessary to design and construct the structure